jeremyckahn/dragon/README.md

     the element can only be dragged along the Y axis.
   * `within`: A jQuery'ed element.
 A containing element to constrain the movement of the `dragon`'ed element within.
-  * `handle`: A string.
-This should be a jQuery selector targeting a child of the `dragon`'ed element.
-This child element will act as the "handle" for dragging the `dragon`'ed element.
+  * `handle`: A jQuery object or string referencing a child of the `dragon`'ed element.
+This element will act as the "handle" for dragging the `dragon`'ed element.

 ### Events: